atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 Now you've enabled all users who are part of the Cloud Administrator group in AWS SSO administrator access to the Network AWS account.

-## 6. Calculate IP Address CIDR Blocks
+## 6. Determine IP Address CIDR Blocks

 If you're just experimenting and don't care which CIDR block is used to build the VPC, you can move to the next step, [7.
 Provision the VPC](#7-provision-the-vpc).